awsdocs/amazon-ecs-developer-guide/doc_source/getting-started-fargate.md

 ## Prerequisites<a name="first-run-prereqs"></a>

-Before you begin, be sure that you've completed the steps in [Setting Up with Amazon ECS](get-set-up-for-amazon-ecs.md) and that your AWS user has either the permissions specified in the `AdministratorAccess` or [Amazon ECS First Run Wizard Permissions](security_iam_id-based-policy-examples.md#first-run-permissions) IAM policy example\.
+Before you begin, be sure that you've completed the steps in [Setting up with Amazon ECS](get-set-up-for-amazon-ecs.md) and that your AWS user has either the permissions specified in the `AdministratorAccess` or [Amazon ECS First Run Wizard Permissions](security_iam_id-based-policy-examples.md#first-run-permissions) IAM policy example\.

 The first\-run wizard attempts to automatically create the task execution IAM role, which is required for Fargate tasks\.
 To ensure that the first\-run experience is able to create this IAM role, one of the following must be true:
 + Your user has administrator access\.
-For more information, see [Setting Up with Amazon ECS](get-set-up-for-amazon-ecs.md)\.
+For more information, see [Setting up with Amazon ECS](get-set-up-for-amazon-ecs.md)\.
 + Your user has the IAM permissions to create a service role\.
 For more information, see [Creating a Role to Delegate Permissions to an AWS Service](https://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_create_for-service.html)\.
 + A user with administrator access has manually created the task execution role so that it is available on the account to be used\.
 For more information, see [Amazon ECS Task Execution IAM Role](task_execution_IAM_role.md)\.